Accelerynt-Security/AS-Block-GitHub-User/README.md

 >**Note**
 > If you decide to use a different name for the function, you will need to do a -Find + Replace All- for "**CreateJWT**" in the azuredeploy.json file before deployment.

-Replace the contents of "**index.js**" in VS Code with the contents of "**CreateJWT.js**" located in this [GitHub repository](https://github.com/Accelerynt-Security/AS-Block-GitHub-User/CreateJWT-Function/CreateJWT.js)
+Replace the contents of "**index.js**" in VS Code with the contents of "**CreateJWT.js**" located in the CreateJWT-Function folder of this repository.

 ![BlockGitHubUser_Configure_VSCode_9](Images/BlockGitHubUser_Configure_VSCode_9.png)